Pittsburgh Domestic Violence Attorneys | Worgul, Sarna & Ness, Criminal Defense Attorneys

 Domestic Violence Accusations in Pennsylvania

-Once a domestic abuse charge is filed, Pittsburgh area courts will usually not dismiss the charges even if the alleged victim asks to withdraw them.
+Once a domestic abuse charge is filed, Pittsburgh area courts typically will not dismiss the charges, even if the alleged victim asks to withdraw them.

 Domestic violence accusations are frequently made during a bitter divorce or custody actions.
 Even if they are not legitimate, accusations of domestic violence can still cause many serious problems.

-If you are unsure if your actions amount to domestic violence, or if you have been falsely accused of criminal conduct, contact our domestic violence attorneys in Pittsburgh as soon as possible.
+If you are unsure if your actions amount to domestic violence, or if you have been falsely accused of criminal conduct, it’s critical to speak with a Pittsburgh domestic violence lawyer right away.
 Police officers very often make arrests too quickly and without proper evidence in an effort to de-escalate matters.
 However, this is little comfort to someone suddenly charged with domestic abuse.

-In Pennsylvania, victims of domestic violence can ask the courts for a protection from abuse order (PFA).
+In Pennsylvania, victims of domestic violence can ask the courts for a Protection From Abuse order (PFA).
 Abuse victims can file a PFA order against a spouse or ex-spouse, a parent, child, or other intimate partner or family member.
-PFA orders can remain in effect for up to three years and offer protective relief to abuse victims in several ways, such as directing the alleged abuser to:
+PFA orders can remain in effect for up to three years and offer protective relief to abuse victims in several ways.

 • Turn over firearms and other weapons